mustafaacan/test/README.md

-## This files includes some information about USER INTERFACE SPECIFICATION
+## This file includes some information about USER INTERFACE SPECIFICATION

 >YOU CAN FIND RELATIVE INFORMATION ABOUT 2 SECTIONS OF REGISTER PAGE BELOW